matsengrp/gcreplay/README.md

 - row : (_well rows_) Which rows of the 96-well plate contain the sample.
 - col : (_well columns_) Which columns of the 96-well plate contain the sample.

-In september of 2024, the mouse and GC identifiers were changed to be more informative.
-The old identifiers are stored in the following columns for reference:
+In september of 2024, and December 2024, the mouse and GC identifiers were changed to be more informative.
+The old identifiers are stored in [reindex_mapping.csv](reindex_mapping.csv) for reference.

-- old_uid : (_old unique identifier_)
-- old_mouse : (_old mouse number_)
-- old_gc : (_old germinal center number_)

 ### other notes on non-GC samples.